AdaGold/js-calculator/README.md

 ## Getting Started

 You should write your program as a series of statements within the file `calculator.js`.
-Anyone with this file you should be able to run the command `node calculator.js` to execute the program.
+Anyone with this file (including you) should be able to run the command `node calculator.js` to execute the program.

 Look at the existing `calculator.js` file.
 There is a variable to represent example user input.
 Instead of using `gets.chomp` in this project (or the JavaScript equivalent to start), we will simply use variables like this one.